k3jph/k3jph.github.io/coat-of-arms.md

 This kamon (かもん) is not a replacement for my coat of arms, but rather a sibling to it, a cross-cultural expression rooted in dialogue, design, and a shared appreciation for heraldic language.
+It is a modern personal adaptation, not a historical Japanese family emblem, an official Japanese heraldic category, or a form of recognition by a Japanese authority.

-### Flag
+### Flag {#flag}

 {% include figure.html image="armory/jhoward-flag.svg" width="4" placement="right"
 cap="Flag adapted from the liveries of the arms"